 While from different parts of the globe, with different motivations, these walkers all have one thing in common.
 They successfully walked around the world (or nearly so) in their lifetime.

 Interested in cutting your carbon footprint even further?
 Solar panels are an amazing way to hedge against rising energy costs, reduce the Co2 your home produces and make money from the government FiT scheme.
-You can see the cost of popular solar systems here.
+If you are interested click here for the cost of solar panels.

 Fuel calculations based on 6.73 mpL.
 1L of fuel producing 2.3 kg of Co2: